ASUS-AICS/LibMultiLabel/README.md

 E11 ECAT M11 M12 MCAT<TAB>recov recov recov recov excit ...
 C24 CCAT<TAB>uruguay uruguay compan compan compan ...
 ```
+In the test set, the labels are used to calculate accuracy or errors.
+If it's unknown, an any string (or empty) is fine.

 ## Training and Prediction
 ### Training